anandj123/gcptest/sql_column_renames/README.md

 ### Execute

-Use python 3.x to execute the script that will convert the input SQL file to 'SQLFILE.out' based on mapping sheet provided.
+Use python 3.x to execute the script that will convert the input `SQLFILE` to `SQLFILE.out` based on mapping sheet provided.

 ```python